Vonng/pigsty/docs/r-sop.md

 pg resume pg-test
 ```

 ### **Reset DCS service for PGSQL Nodes**

-When DCS fails to be available and you need to migrate to a new DCS (Consul) cluster, you can use the following actions.
+When DCS fails to be available, and you need to migrate to a new DCS (Consul) cluster, you can use the following actions.

-First, create the new DCS cluster, then edit the inventory [``dcs_servers``](v-infra.md#dcs_servers) and fill in the address of the new DCS Servers.
+First, create the new DCS cluster, then edit the inventory [``dcs_servers``](v-infra.md#dcs_servers) and fill in the new DCS Servers address.

 ```bash
 # Force reset the Consul Agent on the target cluster (since HA is in maintenance mode and will not affect the new database cluster)